As an Amazon Associate BE Family Travel earns from qualifying purchases. Learn More

 If you plan to use a device don’t forget to bring headphones for your toddler so they don’t disturb other people on the airplane.
 We made this epic mistake on one trip 😬

 As your child gets older magazines like HighFive are a great alternative to books.
-They provide stories and fun activities, and take up very little space.
+They provide stories and fun activities and take up very little space.
 ABCmouse.com is great for age 2+ and will keep your child entertained while they learn.
+And make sure to check out these audiobooks for kids.

 10. Be aware of too much screen time